CullenDolan/AWS-SAA/services/networking.md

 ## Security Group
 - Firewall at the instance level
-- all inbound is blocked by default unless specified
+- all inbound is blocked by default unless specified but allows access to other instances in the same security group
 - all aoutboun dis allowed by ddefault unless specified
 - You **cannot** block specific IP addresses with an SG, use a NACL
 - EC2 can be in multiple SGs and SGs can contain multiple EC2s
+- SGs are stateful

 ## Route53
 ## ELB